 The temperature of the heater is maintained between 200-220 °C, rather than varying depending on the puff strength.

-The “low-liquid detection system” will cut off the power supplied to the mesh heater once the level of the liquid has dropped below a certain level, eliminating "dry-puffs".
+The “low-liquid detection system” will cut off the power supplied to the mesh heater once the level of the liquid has dropped below a certain level, eliminating overheating and "dry-puffs", which is responsible for the creation of higher levels of harmful chemicals 1,2.

 We have scientifically demonstrated that using our e-cigarettes indoors, when permitted, has no negative effect on overall air quality.